eugarciaData/eugarciaData/README.md

-## Hi there 👋

-# Data Science Portfolio
+# Welcome to my Data Science Portfolio! 👋

-Welcome to my GitHub repository!
-This is where I share my projects and work in the fields of Data Science and Business Analytics.
-Below are the key skills and tools I have acquired and continue to develop.

-## 🧑‍💻 My Approach

 I am a **continuous learner** in Data Science.
 Over the past year, I've focused on studying the fundamentals of Data Science, from data cleaning and preparation to implementing machine learning models.
 My approach has been hands-on, transforming data into new possibilites.